hapax/hapax.github.io/assets/simple-physics.md

 (at least for small kicks) the period is independent of the size of initial kick.
 That leaves the pumpkin mass $m$, string length $\ell$, and gravity $g$.
-You can also eliminate the pumpkin mass empirically, but to show off the power of dimensional analysis, we'll live it in for the moment.
+You can also eliminate the pumpkin mass empirically, but as we'll see, we can leave it in and let dimensional analysis *tell us* it's irrelevant.

 I'm going to do something a bit sneaky that will seem natural if you've dealt with oscillations before.